Gardening Themed Tot School Trays

 Gardening Tools in Dirt

-This tot tray has some gardening tools I got from the dollar store.
-There is also some “dirt” (I didn’t want to use actual dirt because of the bugs so I made this sensory dirt using 1 cup baking soda and ½ C cocoa powder).
+This toddler tray has some gardening tools you can get from Amazon.
+There is also some “dirt” (I didn’t want to use actual dirt because of the bugs so I made this sensory dirt using 1 cup baking soda and ½ cup cocoa powder).
 The tray also has some beans which we pretended were seeds.

 Carrot Playdough Mat